You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Which patents cover Tizanidine Hydrochloride, and what generic alternatives are available?

 The generic ingredient in TIZANIDINE HYDROCHLORIDE is tizanidine hydrochloride.
 There are eleven drug master file entries for this compound.
-Fifty-three suppliers are listed for this compound.
+Fifty-two suppliers are listed for this compound.
 Additional details are available on the tizanidine hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Tizanidine Hydrochloride